electricimp/Scheduler/README.md

 ### unpause() ###

-Unpause the execution of the job's timer.
+Resume the execution of the job's timer.

 #### Return Value ####